knebiolo/mast/README.md

 class_stats.classify_stats()
 ```

-In some circumstances, the end user may not have beacon tags that they can sacrifice.
-In this case they can use training data from a previous project or other researcher.
-The classify_2.py script is nearly identical to classify_1.py, with the exception of an extra argument in the function call on line 40.
+In some circumstances, the end user may not have beacon tags that they can sacrifice or enough known false positive detections.
+In these cases the end-user can use training data from a previous project or other researcher.
+The script for this method is nearly identical to first, with the exception of an extra argument in the function call on line 40.
 This argument identifies a separate training database.

-Classify_2.py:
+Update these variables and run the following script to Classify using someone else's training data.

-1. Update the receiver ID (line 11)
+1. Identify the receiver ID ('site')
+2. Identify the sites ('t_site') in the training database you would like to use for training data
-2. Update the receiver type (line 12) – input can either be **lotek** or **orion**
+3. Identify the receiver type ('recType') – input can either be **lotek** or **orion**
-3. Update input workspace (line 13)
+4. Identify input workspace ('proj_dir')
-4. Update project database name (line 14)
+5. Identify project database name ('dbName')
-5. Update the training database name (line 15) - **name of database that contains the training dataset - should be in Data folder**
+6. Identify the training database name ('t_dbName') - **name of database that contains the training dataset - should be in Data folder**
-6. Update the fields used in the classification (line 34)
+7. Identify the A-La-Carte likelihood fiends ('fields') - **must be list-like object**
-7. If Orion switches between receivers update scane time for each antenna (line 18)
+8. If reciever switches between antennas  update scane time for each antenna ('scanTime') **default = 1**
-8. If Orion switches between receivers, update with the number of antennas (line 19)
+9. If reciever switches between antennas, update with the number of antennas ('channels') **default = 1**
-9. If Orion switches between receivers, indicate all antennas in the antenna to receiver dictionary (line 22)
+10. If receiver switches between antennas, indicate all antennas in the antenna to receiver dictionary ('ant_to_rec_dict')
-10. Update whether or not to use an informed prior (line, default = True
+11. Update whether or not to use an informed prior ('prior') **default = True**

 ```
 # import modules required for function dependencies